anjotadena/recipe-api/README.md

 # recipe-api
-Recipe API using Python with DJANGO
+Recipe API using Python with DJANGO - test